vragulin/Optimal_Exec_In_Comp/README.md

 ## Project Structure

-- `optimizer/`: Main scripts used to solve trading strategy optimizations and generate plots for the Chriss(2024) papers.
+- `optimizer_paper/`: Main scripts used to solve trading strategy optimizations and generate plots for the Chriss(2024) papers.
+- `optimizer_qp/`: Faster optimziation scripts using the QP solver.
 - `cost_function/`: Modules for calculating trading costs in competitive settings.
 - `fourier/`: Directory containing helper functions for approximating trading trajectories with Fourier and Sine Series.
 - `results/`: Directory containing simulation results.